 The Parliament of Uganda is planning to boost its outreach capacity by establishing a fully fledged media and broadcasting section that will house a Television and Radio stations.

-The plan, which envisions having the Radio and TV operation by the end of 2017, Parliamentary sources say, is meant to enhance the independence of the Legislative arm of the government.
+The plan, is meant to enhance the independence of the Legislative arm of the government.

 The revelation was made by Deputy Speaker Jacob Oulanya during an interaction between Parliamentarians and representatives of the Civil Society as part of events to mark Parliament’s Week.